jsse-2017-ph23/rpi-button/README.md

 # rpi-button
-Detect button press in RPi and respond in firebase
+Detect mail existence in RPi and respond in firebase

+Because of laziness, the package name show button.
+But it in fact requires distance sensor to complete the task.

 __WARNING__: This script is designed to run on _ARM_ architecture. x64 computer will not able to run this script.

 ## Set up GPIO port
-Connect the switch to GPIO 12 and Ground.
-(Chart [here](http://www.mediafire.com/download/dp0sbulael9ns2a/Raspberry_Pi_GPIO_Pintout_diagram_v2.pdf))
+Set up distance sensor according to [this tutorial](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).
+Follow GPIO pins in that tutorial.

 ## Set up service account
 Follow [instruction from Firebase](https://firebase.google.com/docs/admin/setup) and get the service account information.